-With the Auto Merge workflow, you can specify matching fields and automatically merge tickets if their fields match.
+With the Auto Merge workflow, you can automatically merge tickets based on a matching criteria.

-The workflow uses a trigger to notify an Auto Merge target when a new ticket is created.
+The workflow uses a trigger, which you create, to notify the Playlist Auto Merge Target when a ticket is created.
 The target will search through the requester's tickets to see if there's an existing ticket with matching fields.

-Auto Merge works independently of Round Robin and other Playlist workflows.
+Auto Merge works independently of Round Robin and Playlist Button.

 1. Generate Playlist API key